My first trip from Hanoi to Ninh Binh I took the public bus from Giap Bat station.

 Whether you arrive at the train station or bus station, this moment is where a lot of travelers lose money.

-The pattern [RECURRING March 2026 and earlier]: unofficial taxis and xe ôm (say: say-ohm) drivers approach immediately and quote inflated fares.
+The pattern (verified across multiple 2025–2026 traveler reports): unofficial taxis and xe ôm (say: say-ohm) drivers approach immediately and quote inflated fares.
 One report: 300,000–400,000 VND for 5km to Tam Coc.
-The Grab fare for the same trip: 60,000–80,000 VND.
+The Grab fare for the same trip: 60,000–80,000 VND (~$2.50–3).

 ℹKnow Before You Go

 The Grab app works reliably in Ninh Binh.
 Download it and load a payment method before leaving Hanoi.
 In rare spots with weak signal, walk 100m from the station entrance and try again — coverage improves fast outside the congestion zone.
+Have your guesthouse address in Vietnamese in your notes app to paste into Grab.

 The Bottom Line on Getting from Hanoi to Ninh Binh